permasigner/permasigner/docs/usage/run-on-linux.md

 ---
-description: Run Permasigner on Linux.
+description: Run Permasigner on Debian based Linux distros.
 ---

+{% hint style="danger" %}
+These steps will **not work** on non-Debian based systems.
+Refer to [Run in Docker](usage/run-in-docker.md) to run Permasigner on any distro that Docker supports.
+{% endhint %}

 ## Run from Package